Red coat (military uniform): 16th century

-That the term "redcoat" was brought to Europe and elsewhere by Irish emigrants is evidenced by Irish nobleman and soldier Philip O'Sullivan Beare, who mentions the 'Battle of the Redcoats' event in his 1621 history of the Tudor conquest of Ireland, written in Latin in Spain.
-He wrote of it as "that famous victory which is called 'of the red coats' [illam victoriam quae dicitur 'sagorum rubrorum'] because among others who fell in battle were four hundred soldiers lately brought from England and clad in the red livery of the viceroy."
+During the reign of Queen Elizabeth I, English infantry units in Ireland sometimes wore red clothing, which was noted by Irish commentators.
+As early as 1561, a battle between English and Irish forces was being referred by the Irish to as the "Battle of the Red Sagums" (Irish: Cath na gCasóga Dearga), on the accounts of the red sagums worn by the English troops.
+Irish nobleman and soldier Philip O'Sullivan Beare mentioned the battle in his 1621 history of the Tudor conquest of Ireland, written in Latin in Spain.
+He described it as "that famous victory which is called 'of the red sagums' [illam victoriam quae dicitur 'sagorum rubrorum'] because among others who fell in battle were four hundred soldiers lately brought from England and clad in the red livery of the viceroy."